KirankumarAmbati/I-can-not-REACT/JSX.md

 ```

 The first code example looks pretty much like HTML, but as you take a look at the second code example.
 You're probably asking yourself, "What the hell?
 Is that a string or HTML?".
 The answer to the question is neither and obviously JSX.
-JSX uses the power of JavaScript and adds XML syntax to JavaScript.
+JSX allows us to use the power of JavaScript and adds XML syntax to JavaScript.

 ### Is JSX mandatory?